SAAB J 35 Draken

 Role: interceptor, reconnaissance

 Besides the above variants of the Swedish Air Force, a number of variants were developed and built for export customers.
-The Saab 35BS was a reworked J 35B for Finland.
-Another Finnish variant was the Finland built Saab 35XS which was basically a J 35F more or less upgraded to J 35J standard with a better countermeasures suite.
-For Denmark the Saab 35XD was developed.
-Based on the J 35F but was upgraded with more internal fuel, stronger gear, arrester hook, improved avionics and cockpit layout, new weapon pylons which resulted in redesigned outer wings.
+Finland decided to obtain the Draken in 1970.
+The Saab 35BS (S for Suomi, Finland) was a reworked J 35B for Finland as interim.
+The true Finnish variant was the Saab 35XS license-built by Valmet in Finland.
+The 35XS was basically a J 35F more or less upgraded to J 35J standard with a better countermeasures suite.
+Finland also acquired earlier J 35Fs from the Swedish Air Force surplus, designated 35FS.
+For Denmark the Saab 35XD was developed based on the J 35F, upgraded with more internal fuel, stronger gear, arrester hook, improved avionics and cockpit layout, new weapon pylons which resulted in redesigned outer wings.
 Three versions were built from the Saab 35XD variant: a single seat fighter designated F-35, two seat trainer TF-35 and a single seat reconnaissance version RF-35.
 Later F-35s were equipped with IR sensor in the nose.
-Another variant for export is the Saab 35OE (J-35Ã–), which are reworked 35Ds for the Austrian Air Force.
+Another variant for export became the Saab 35OE (J-35Ã–), which were reworked 35Ds for the Austrian Air Force.
 Austria acquired 24 aircraft in 1985, with deliveries in 1987-1989.

 Austria was the last operator of the Saab Draken.
 After having operated the Draken for 17 years, Austria finally retired the last nine Drakens from operational service in November 2005.
 Just prior to the retirement, the Draken celebrated its 50 year anniversary.